-The TES9 requires the following conditions to switch from bypass to active:
+The TES9 requires the following conditions to switch from Bypass mode to Active mode:

 - power on;

 - front-panel bypass switch pressed in;

 - bypass switch contacts on GPIO connector open;

-- VIDEO IN present.
+- VIDEO IN present;

+- VIDEO OUT terminated.

-If the bypass LED stays on after the TES9 has fully powered up, even though all the above conditions are met, please check that the video input uses one of the formats defined in section.
+If the BYPASS LED stays on after the TES9 has fully powered up, even though all the above conditions are met, please check that the video input uses one of the formats defined in the section "Technical Specifications" on page 4-2.
 If so, there may be an internal fault in the TES9.
 Contact Ross Technical Support.